dankinsoid/UIKitViews/README.md

 The library includes a method `uiKitViewFixedSize()` that allows the UIKit view to adjust its size dynamically according to its content.
 You can specify the axis for self-sizing:

-- For self-sizing on both axes:
+- For self-sizing in both dimensions:

 ```swift
 .uiKitViewFixedSize()
 ```

-- For self-sizing mostly on the vertical axis:
+- For self-sizing mostly in the vertical dimension:

 ```swift
 .uiKitViewFixedSize(.vertical)
 ```

-- For self-sizing mostly on the horizontal axis:
+- For self-sizing mostly in the horizontal dimension:

 ```swift
 .uiKitViewFixedSize(.horizontal)